fastify/fastify-http-proxy/README.md

 server.listen({ port: 3000 });
 ```

-Notice that in this case it is important to use the `prefix` option to tell the proxy how to properly route the requests across different upstreams.
+Notice that in this case, it is important to use the `prefix` option to tell the proxy how to properly route the requests across different upstreams.

-Also notice paths in `upstream` are ignored, so you need to use `rewritePrefix` to specify the target base path.
+Also, notice paths in `upstream` are ignored, so you need to use `rewritePrefix` to specify the target base path.

 For other examples, see [`example.js`](examples/example.js).